dev-sihagh/GridWalkerApp/README.md

 # Toy Robot Simulator

-A C# console application that simulates a toy robot moving on a 5x5 tabletop grid.
+A C# console application that simulates a GridWalker robot moving on a 5x5 tabletop grid.

 ## Description